flaviut/nim-by-example/content/case.md

 ---
 # Case Statements

-Nimrod also supports case statements, which are like switches in other languages.
+Nim also supports case statements, which are like switches in other languages.
 There are several things to note here:

 * You can use strings in the switch statement
 * Sets and ranges of ordinal types are also usable